 Louet David III Loom

-David III the newest model of David looms and will begin shipping sometime in late summer/early fall.
+David III the newest model of David looms and and is now beginning to ship.
 Like the current David, it is a compact eight harness loom that looks modest, but in functional quality, it surpasses many large floor looms.
 It is available in 70 cm (27 5/8") and 90 cm (35 3/8") and a NEW 110cm (43 1/2”) weaving width.

 - 800 Texsolv heddles (280 mm)